 Allergy Specialists and Treatment

-Allergies and sensitivities are not the same thing, though they both can cause uncomfortable symptoms.
+Allergies and sensitivities are not the same things, though they both can cause uncomfortable symptoms.

 An allergy is an abnormal immune system response to a substance.
 To simply put it: your immune system responds inappropriately when you encounter an allergen.